MichaelAquilina/tro/README.rst

     <board pattern> <list pattern> <card pattern>

-Patterns are simple regex pattern matches.
-You can specify simple patterns such as substrings too.
+A pattern is any valid regex pattern.
+You can specify simple patterns such as just specifying a substring too.

-``tro`` then attempts to find the object(s) you requested using this process:
+``tro`` then attempts to match the pattern you supplied with the available object(s):

 * If ``tro`` does not manage to find a match for one or more if the items specified, then it will display an appropriate error.